 We are committed to providing the best, and safest, possible care for our patients.
 As part of this progress we are looking to improve the way we communicate with GPs, and build stronger links with our colleagues in primary care.

 Here you will find information about the services we provide and how we will deal with your call.

 How we prioritise calls

 Each time we receive a call we categorise it into one of three categories according to national ambulance standards.
 Read about our call prioritisation.

 Calling an ambulance

-Find out more about the type of ambulance response that you should request when you call us – whether it is an emergency, urgent or non-urgent response.
+Find out more about the type of ambulance response you should request when you call us – do you need an emergency, urgent or non-urgent response?

 How your call will be triaged